angular/angular/aio/content/guide/aot-compiler.md

 *   Decorated component class members must be public.
     You cannot make an `@Input()` property private or protected.

-*   Data bound properties must also be public
+*   Data bound properties can be public or protected.

 <!--<code-example format="typescript" language="typescript">